How to create accessible Excel files

 Add alt text to visuals

-The following steps provide instruction for adding alt text to images, graphs, SmartArt and PivotCharts:
+The following steps provide instructions for adding alt text to images, graphs, SmartArt, and PivotCharts:

 1. Right-click the visual, select “Edit Alt Text…”